dVerschaeve/azure_vpn_gateway/README.md

 The idea resulted into the following Azure VM running Docker with the following containers:
   - Portainer: used to manage the different Docker containers
-  - TinyProxy: used to proxy the OpenVPN connection from TCP/443 towards TCP/1194
+  - TinyProxy: used to proxy the OpenVPN connection from TCP/443 towards TCP/1194 when my customer is blocking port TCP/1194 on their guest WiFi
   - OpenVPN: used for VPN connectivity

 ![Alt text](images/Image.png?raw=true "Overview")